Training: The Ramayana - The Diwali Dance workshop

 1) Warm Up

-See below for slight changes for year 3 & 4 and the KS1 version
+See below for slight changes for Years 3 & 4 and the KS1 version.

 There are lots of different tales about this celebration and this story is one example.

 Group 1 = Picture of the King Dasaratha and his 3 queens, and 4 princess.
 The jealous queen demanding that Ram and Sita are exiled to the forest – when picture comes to life show them being sent away then everyone in the group except 2 playing Ram and Sita turn into the forest.